 As a parent or guardian you can request access to school records until your child is 18 years old.
 This should be done directly to the school or college that your child attends.
 You may be charged photocopying costs.
 For information other than school records, if your child is over the age of 13, and they understand what access to their information means, they must provide consent for their information to be disclosed.
 If your child is under 13 you will need to prove parental responsibility.

 Another adult's records

 You must have their written consent or a power of attorney:

-- Written consent - You must provide us with the written authorisation for you to make the request on their behalf, along with the fee and a copy of yours and their ID.
+- Written consent - You must provide us with the written authorisation for you to make the request on their behalf, along with a copy of your and their ID.

 Types of Lasting Power of Attorney

 There are two different types of Lasting Power of Attorney, which cover different decisions you can make and information you can access for that person:

 - Health and Welfare - this allows you to receive information about things like their daily routine (e.g. eating and clothes), medical care, moving them into a care home, and refusing life-sustaining treatment.

 - Property and financial affairs - this allows you to receive information relating to paying their bills, collecting their benefits, or selling their home, not information about their welfare or social care.

 The type of PoA will affect the amount of information we are able to release to you.